 The bright orange carpet in the bedroom at Gidley Station was beautiful.
 (What is Gidley Station?
-Click HERE to read last week's post) We contemplating keeping the lovely fifty year old stuff but ya know.
+Click HERE to read last week's post) We contemplated keeping the lovely fifty year old stuff but ya know.
 Doesn't match most decor these days. ;)

 Underneath all that carpet and padding was a very nice wood floor.
 A very nice wood floor that had been painted blue and red.
 Detroit Pistons fans maybe?
 Chicago Cubs?
 Americana?

-Every since I stenciled my daughter's bedroom floor in our old house, I've been dying to do it again!
+Ever since I stenciled my daughter's bedroom floor in our old house, I've been dying to do it again!

 (See Tori's floor HERE)

 I was especially anxious to try out my new Mandala Stencil from Cutting Edge Stencils on a floor.
 This is the Prosperity Mandala Stencil and I've already used it to decorate a clock, a chair, wall decor, and more.

 Since math and measuring and numbers punch my panic button, I laid the stencil down on the floor and did the unthinkable for all my "type A" friends - I eye balled it!

 The blue tape ended up being annoying and slowing me down, so I did away with that after the third stencil was completed.